Your Residential Status-Resident or Non-Resident (NRI)

 - Shares, scrips, stocks, bonds, debentures, debenture stock or other marketable securities of a like nature in or of any incorporated company or other body corporate;

 - units or any other instrument issued by any collective investment scheme to the investors in such schemes;

 - Security receipt as defined in section 2(zg) of the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002;

 - Equity-oriented mutual funds

 Therefore, whenever you buy and sell these securities through a recognized stock exchange, then you have to pay this STT.

-# As per me, Growth Option is default and best option from now onwards for mutual fund investors.
+# As per me, the Growth Option is the default and best option from now onwards for mutual fund investors.

 # Suppose you are investing in Debt Mutual Funds and for short term capital gains, there is no change at all in tax structure between dividend and Growth Option as both are taxed as per your tax slab.
 In fact if you opted for the Dividend Reinvestment option, such dividend paid by Mutual Fund companies will be the first taxable as per your tax slab.
 Hence, there is no logic in opting for the dividend reinvestment option.

-Hence, the clear winner is a Growth option and better to stick to it rather than opting for dividend option and running behind saving a penny and entertaining TDS and tax filing issues.
+Hence, the clear winner is a Growth option, and better to stick to it rather than opting for the dividend option and running behind saving a penny and entertaining TDS and tax filing issues.